-6. Integration with Other Categories
+6. Integration with other categories

-The effectiveness of any presentation will be affected by the performers' skills and abilities in all aspects of barbershop performance, many of which are also evaluated by the Music and Singing Categories.
-The Presentation Judge must recognize when the performance impact is being affected positively or negatively by an element primarily judged in another category and must make note of that element's impact from the Presentation Category's perspective.
+The effectiveness of any performance will be predicated on the performers' skills and abilities in all aspects of the performance-skills that are also evaluated by the Music and Singing judges.
+The Performance judge must recognize when the overall impact is being affected positively or negatively by an element that is also judged in another category and must make note of that element's impact from the Performance category's perspective.

-B. Presentation Techniques
+B. Performance

-- 1. Vocal expressiveness is used to define and maintain the performer's chosen approach for the song and includes the use of musical tools, elements and descriptors, such as forward motion, attention to meter, dynamics, and style descriptors such as legato etc. Often, one of the musical elements will predominate, depending on the song.
+- 1. Vocal expressiveness is used to define and maintain the performer's chosen approach for the song and includes the use of musical tools, elements, and descriptors, such as forward motion, attention to meter, dynamics, and style descriptors such as legato, staccato, etc. Often one of the musical elements will predominate, depending on the song.
+These tools should be appropriately used in order to create a realistic and believable mood or emotion.
 These devices are not meant to be mandatory or visible tools that become the main functions of performing music.
-In an ideal performance the presence of these tools is transparent and in service of the mood creation/communication. - 2.
+In an ideal performance the presence of these tools is transparent and in service of the mood creation and communication. - 2.
 Visual expressiveness is communicated by the physical presentation of the story or determined approach of the song and may use devices in a manner similar to that of the vocal elements.
-The use of any props or other mechanical devices should support, rather than detract, from the presentation of the song.
-The Presentation Judge evaluates the quality of the performer's visual expressiveness in terms of appropriateness, timing, precision (where appropriate), unity, naturalness, and believability as it contributes to the overall effect and entertainment value of the presentation.
+The use of any props or other mechanical devices should support, rather than detract, from the performance of the song.
+The Performance judge evaluates the quality of the performers' visual expressiveness in terms of appropriateness, timing, precision (where appropriate), unity, naturalness, and believability as it contributes to the overall effect and entertainment value of the performance.
+Believability is at its greatest when mannerisms, body language, gestures, and facial features enhance the true message of the song.